-2.3.5 Comparison of SO2 Concentrations at Larne Harbour
+2.3.4 Comparison of SO2 Concentrations

-The table below compares the concentration of sulphur dioxide measured by the real time SO2 automatic analyser over two years.
-The periods of measurement are from April to March.
+The table below compares the concentration of sulphur dioxide measured by the real time SO_2 automatic analyser over three years.
+The periods of measurement are from April to March, except for 05/06 which the period of measurement ends in December.